kazi-arafat/store-api/README.md

 ### To Do
 1. Implement signin function using jwt.
-2. Debug util verifyTOken method.
+2. Remove Jwt generate from Register method